ibm-cloud-docs/natural-language-understanding/language-support.md

 &#42; Sentiment detection for this language works best on social media based data, like tweets.
 Further accuracy improvements are planned in the near future.

+The targeted sentiment option for entities is not supported for Arabic text.

 ## Chinese (Simplified)
 {: #chinese-simplified}